intuition-dev/INTUITION/examples/website/10_pillars.md

 -   https://github.com/MetaBake

-You can run it by installing MetaBake from
+You can run it by installing MetaBake&trade; from
 here:

 -   https://www.staticgen.com/MetaBake